 After graduating from Salisbury, Hunter immediately entered Law School at the University of Baltimore where he graduated Summa Cum Laude in May, 2014 with an impressive rank of 12th of 309 and as a member of the Heuisler Honor Society.
 Hunter is a member of the Maryland Bar.

 In his free time Hunter is extremely active in the community.
-He is the President of The Family Tree’s Next Generation Network, Baltimore’s leading non-profit dedicated to providing families with proven solutions to child abuse and neglect; he is on the ethics committee of Kennedy Krieger Institute (Hospital) and serves on the membership committee; he is active with Project HEAL (Health, Advocacy, and the Law) a non-profit connected to the Kennedy Krieger institute which provides legal representation for children with disabilities who come from low income backgrounds; he sits on the Board of Reach for the Stars Charity, a charity dedicated to improving the lives of people with disabilities; and has previously served on the Fire House Renovation Project, led by Ronald M. Shapiro, dedicated to revitalizing Baltimore’s fire houses.
+He serves on the Board of Directors of The Family Tree, Maryland’s leading non-profit dedicated to providing families with proven solutions to child abuse and neglect; he is a former member of the ethics committee of Kennedy Krieger Institute (Hospital) where he served on the membership committee; and has previously served on the Fire House Renovation Project, led by Ronald M. Shapiro, dedicated to revitalizing Baltimore’s fire houses.

 Kendy Chan Director of M&T Bank Stadium Operations

 In 2002, Kendy joined S.A.F.E.
 Management as an Event Manager for the Baltimore Branch Office.
 Kendy was responsible for managing security, guest services, and vital event functions and staff at various venues throughout the Baltimore Metropolitan and surrounding areas such as Naval Academy, Johns Hopkins University, Loyola College, Towson University, The Preakness at Pimlico Race Track, Royal Farms Arena, Morgan State University and UMBC.